NookiDooki/Watchpath/docs/gui.md

 1. **Toolbar** — Located at the top (`_build_toolbar`).
 It provides:
    - **Open Log 🍡** to choose a log file.
+   - **Re-run with alternate parameters** to respawn the worker with a different model, chunk size, or prompt template.
-   - **Stop ⏹** to cancel the current background analysis after the active session completes.
+   - **Stop analysis** to cancel the current background processing.
-   - A **model** combo box listing common Ollama models (editable for custom entries).
-   - A **chunk size** spin box for how many log lines per session go to the model.
-   - A **Prompt ✨** button to swap the base prompt template.
-   - An **Anomaly threshold** slider (“vibe slider”) that hides sessions below the chosen score.
-   - A **theme toggle** button for switching between light and dark palettes.
+   - A **theme toggle** for switching between the bundled dark and light palettes.
-2. **Global statistics card** — A panel produced by `GlobalStatsWidget` that summarises mean session duration, HTTP method mix, and the most frequent IPs.
-It gently animates when new stats arrive.
+2. **Global statistics card** — Powered by `GlobalStatsWidget`.
+It now shows sparklines for request timelines, bar charts for status codes, and a combobox to swap between overview summaries.
-3. **Session workspace** — A horizontal splitter containing:
+3. **Session workspace** — A horizontal splitter containing three panels:
-   - The **session carousel** (`SessionListWidget`), showing each analysed session as a card with anomaly score, request count, and emoji severity.
+   - The **session list** (`SessionListWidget`) with quick search, multi-select, and method/IP/score filters.
-   - The **session detail view** (`SessionDetailWidget`) where you inspect the selected session’s summary, Mochi risk meter, analyst note, evidence, raw logs, and Markdown export.
+   - The **session detail view** (`SessionDetailWidget`) featuring editable analyst notes, tagging, sortable request timelines, evidence/log search, export buttons, and side-by-side diffing.
+   - A vertical stack combining the **recent analyses** sidebar (`RecentAnalysesSidebar`) and the **prompt manager** (`PromptManagerPanel`) for template previews, version history, and per-session overrides.

 Status updates and progress live in the status bar at the bottom.
 A determinate progress bar appears while analysis is running and hides once complete.